pedrormpereira/pedrormpereira/README.md

 Hi!
 I’m a recently graduated software developer.
 During my studies, I completed an internship at Timestamp, where I developed a forensic analysis tool in Python.
 Unfortunately, the source code is not publicly available, as it is now the property of Timestamp.
 One of my most significant accomplishments was a two-year solo project - a fully functional player-vs-player programming website that I built from the ground up as part of my computer science degree.
 You can check it out [here](https://github.com/pedrormpereira/DevDuels).

+- 🌱 I’m currently learning German
+- 👯 I’m looking to work in the IT world!
+- 🥅 2025 Goals: Code more!

 Below, you can find a list of the programming languages and tools I’m most comfortable with!

 ### 🧰 Languages and Tools